 A: Based on the Governor’s Executive Order dated March 19, 2020, and corresponding guidance, short-term rental units (as defined in County Code) are not permitted to operate for commercial purposes and may continue to operate only for the following limited purposes:

 To provide COVID-19 mitigation and containment measures (for example, isolation and quarantine or the housing of displaced persons or the homeless);

 To provide housing for essential critical infrastructure workers; and

 For use by the property owner and his/her immediate family members.

-As defined in the Health Officer Directive issued March 19, 2020, Essential Travel does not include leisure or vacation travel.
+As defined in the Health Officer Directive issued March 19, 2020, and Placer County’s Health Order, Essential Travel does not include leisure or vacation travel.
 Residents should shelter at their place of residence and not travel to other communities to shelter there.
 We ask people to do their part and honor the directive.
 Travelling to our smaller communities can overwhelm medical services making treatment harder to obtain than if you stay in your own community.

 A: Yes you can, but you must practice the social-distancing rule of being at least six-feet away from one another.